AriFordsham/GHCWiki/dependent-haskell/phase2.md

 ```

+This choice is important, because we will need to check the type of an expression by comparing it to some other type with `eqType`.
+We cannot make arbitrary decisions between `ForAllTy` and `FunTy` here.
 Here is the design Simon and Richard (with Ningning's input) have come up with:

 - The type of a coercion-lambda shall be a `ForAllTy` iff the coercion variable is mentioned in the result type.
 It shall be a `FunTy` iff the coercion variable is not mentioned in the result type.